 So with Docker removed from Kubernetes, how will we run containers?
 And can we even run our old Docker containers anymore?
-Or do we need to switch to another container format, build them with another application?
+Or do we need to switch to another container format, and build them with another application?
 Do we need to adapt our containers to this change?
-Let's find out!

 Kubernetes Dropping Docker: What Is Happening?

 - Docker is not the only thing that can run containers.
 With Docker removed, most Kubernetes administrators will migrate to something called containerd.
 They can choose other applications, such as CRI-O, but containerd is usually the common migration path.
 And we will see how this change helps Kubernetes run containers in a much more simple and efficient way.
 In fact, stand-alone Docker already uses containerd under the hood to run containers.
 Confusing?

 - We don't need to modify our current containers.
 They run the same under Docker, containerd, or whatever kind of container engine we use.
 We say "container engine" loosely here as the technical term for this is actually container runtime.
 This runtime is responsible for most things revolving around containers.
 It is responsible for downloading and uploading images, starting and stopping containers, configuring networking for them, and so on.

-Ok, we said that the containers we have don't need to be modified or adapted in any way, for this transition from Docker to containerd.
+Ok, we said that the containers we have don't need to be modified or adapted in any way for this transition from Docker to containerd.
 But we should make a disclaimer.
 This will usually be the case for almost everyone.
 But, as with anything in life, there can be exceptions.

 For example, let's say we modified our containers to talk to Docker directly and send it commands such as "docker start" or "docker stop".
 Now this is not standard procedure.
 Usually, Docker is the one controlling the life of containers, being the boss; it tells them what to do.
 And containers live their life in an isolated box, doing stuff internally and not bothering Docker with anything.
-But if we have some special requirements, we can also go in the reverse direction, make containers tell Docker what to do.
-In a way, a container contacts the "external world", breaks out of its little box.
+But if we have some special requirements, we can also go in the reverse direction, making containers tell Docker what to do.
+In a way, a container contacts the "external world."
+It essentially breaks out of its little box.
 Then it reaches Docker and tells it: "Hey, can you do this thing for me?".
 For edge cases like this, some work will be necessary to adapt the containers to speak to containerd instead of Docker.

-If you're interested about other edge cases that might require you to adapt your containers, you can check this link from the Kubernetes website: Finding if your app has dependencies on Docker.
+If you're interested in other edge cases that might require you to adapt your containers, you can check this link from the Kubernetes website: Finding if your app has dependencies on Docker.
 As mentioned, if you use standard container images and did not make any out-of-the-ordinary, non-standard modifications, chances are you don't need to do anything to transition from Docker to containerd.

-When Kubernetes was still young, let's call it the "old Docker era", the architecture that dealt with containers looked something like this:
+When Kubernetes was still young, let's call it the "old Docker era," the architecture that dealt with containers looked something like this:

 Let's find an easy way to understand how it worked.

 Each server will have this kubelet application running on it. kubelet allows these servers to receive instructions about what they need to do.
-So at one point they will receive instructions to run some containers.
+So at one point, they will receive instructions to run some containers.
 But kubelet cannot run containers on its own.
 However, it can pass this instruction further along.

 But kubelet does not speak this language.
 Most programs communicate with each other through so-called APIs, Application Programming Interfaces.
 And kubelet has a certain API, Docker has another.
-It's basically like one speaks Chinese and the other speaks English.
+It's basically like one speaks Chinese, and the other speaks English.
 The "Chinese" language that kubelet speaks is specific to what is called the CRI, the Container Runtime Interface.
-We will see what this, is at the end of our discussion.
+We will see what this is at the end of our discussion.
 So that's why dockershim was needed.
 It acts as a translator, sitting between kubelet and Docker.
-Here's the diagram again, to visualize this better:
+Here's the diagram again to visualize this better:

 Now let's summarize.
 With Docker included in Kubernetes, this is what happens:

-- kubelet receives some instructions and it knows it has to start some container
+- kubelet receives some instructions, and it knows it has to start some container

 - It sends this instruction to dockershim, in a language that dockershim was programmed to understand.

-- dockershim receives this instruction: "Start this container which has the following properties".
+- dockershim receives this instruction: "Start this container which has the following properties."
 Next, it can translate that message into a language that Docker can understand.

-- Now that Docker received the translated message from dockershim, it knows what to do, and can work its magic.
-But, actually, Docker itself does not download container images, or start them.
+- Now that Docker received the translated message from dockershim, it knows what to do and can work its magic.
+But, actually, Docker itself does not download container images or start them.
 It has a component inside that takes care of these things.
-So Docker uses a container runtime under the hood, called containerd.
+So Docker uses a container runtime under the hood called containerd.
 We explained this in detail in the Docker vs. containerd article mentioned earlier.